chevliriya/Alberta-Wildfire-Analysis/README.md

  - Here we create pivot table to give us  Top 5 Most Frequent General Causes by Period.

 ### Part 3: Data Visualization
+ 3.1 Bar charts showing the frequency of most common causes of wildfires 3.2 Bar charts showing the monthly frequency of fires.
+ 3.3 Scatter plots showing the influence of weather conditions on the size, spread and frequency of fires 3.4 Pie charts showing the proportions of various class of fire - minimal impact, moderate impact, extensive impact, etc.
+ 3.5 Violin and box plots showing the differences in fire spread rates among the fires due to natural causes and fires due to human activity.

 ### Part 4: Further Analysis
   4.1  Correlation Analysis
   - we Compute and visualize the correlation matrix between Average Daily Value, current_size, fire_spread_rate, temperature, relative_humidity, and wind_speed.we Identify strong correlations and explain their implications.